2018-2019 Leshner Leadership Institute Public Engagement Fellows:

 Sarah Feakins’ recent work has tested the drought response of wheat crops and surveyed the diversity of tropical forest ecosystems.
 She uses this knowledge of plants, and specifically their leaf waxes, to document past changes in plant life and rainfall patterns, including studies on the expansion of grasslands in Africa and the revegetation of Antarctica during a prior warming event.
 Sarah obtained her doctorate in geology from Columbia University.

-Dustin Garrick is a departmental lecturer and co-director of the Water Programme at the Smith School of Enterprise and the Environment at the University of Oxford.
+Dustin Garrick is an associate professor and co-director of the Water Programme at the Smith School of Enterprise and the Environment at the University of Oxford.
 His work focuses at the interface of water and the economy, specializing in water reallocation and markets as responses to climate change, urbanization and sustainable development challenges.
 He currently leads a World Bank-funded project on water reallocation from agriculture to cities and the potential to share resources and risks across the urban-rural divide.
 Garrick has a Ph.D. in geography from the University of Arizona.